privacyguides/privacyguides.org/docs/security/multi-factor-authentication.en.md

 U2F and FIDO2 refer to the [Client to Authenticator Protocol](https://en.wikipedia.org/wiki/Client_to_Authenticator_Protocol), which is the protocol between the security key and the computer, such as a laptop or phone.
 It complements WebAuthn which is the component used to authenticate with the website (the "Relying Party") you're trying to log in on.

 WebAuthn is the most secure and private form of second factor authentication.
-While the user experience is similar to Yubico OTP, the key does not print out a one-time password and validate with a third party server.
+While the authentication experience is similar to Yubico OTP, the key does not print out a one-time password and validate with a third party server.
 Instead it uses [public key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography) for authentication.

 <figure markdown>
   ![FIDO](../assets/img/multi-factor-authentication/fido.png)
 </figure>

-When a user creates an account the public key is sent to the service, then when the user logs in, the service will require the user to "sign" some data with their private key.
+When you create an account the public key is sent to the service, then when you log in, the service will require you to "sign" some data with your private key.
 The benefit of this is that no password data is ever stored by the service, so there is nothing for an adversary to steal.

 This presentation discusses the history of password authentication, the pitfalls (such as password reuse), and discussion of FIDO2 and [WebAuthn](https://webauthn.guide) standards.